ahmed-al-balochi/LibreGaming/README.md

 # Feedback:
 * Tell me what distro to add if yours is not available.
 * Also please report if there are any bugs in the script.
+* Your feedback is always welcome

+# Thanks and Credits:
+* Thanks to [AUNaseef](https://github.com/AUNaseef/protonup.git)'s protonup for making it easier to install ProtonGE.
+* Thanks to anyone who downloads this script, and to everyone gives me feedback.